Where's Your Follow-Through Breaking? — KwanHoward.com

 Answer required

-When a conversation gets uncomfortable or the employee pushes back, what typically happens?
+When a conversation gets uncomfortable or the other person pushes back, what typically happens?

 Answer required